 The are several variations of the maryland bridge out there.
 Materials that we use are either metal, porcelain, or composite.
 The porcelain we use is usually zirconia or pure emax, both of these have pluses and minuses.
 I would recommend going with whatever your dentist recommends, provided they can show you before and after pictures of their own work that you find acceptable.
 My opinion on technique and material questions is that the best material in the world isn’t the best in the hands of someone that hasn’t used it before or doesn’t like it.

-There are only three major design decisions to make and you should ask your dentist what they prefer.
+There are only a few major design decisions to make and you should ask your dentist what they prefer.